JCVenterInstitute/FRmatch/README.md

 devtools::install_github("JCVenterInstitute/FRmatch", build_vignettes = TRUE)
 ```

-A demo Shiny App:
+To start with a demo Shiny App:

 ```R
 FRmatch::runShiny()
 ```

-Vignette:
+To start with vignette:

 ```R
 library(FRmatch)